NesTea: 2010

 NesTea was one of the top ranked Zerg players on the Korean ladder shortly after the launch of StarCraft II: Wings of Liberty.
-He managed to qualify for the very first GOMTV Global Starcraft II League, but his tournament run met a quick end when he got knocked out in the first round by LiveForever.
-His opponent eventually went on to finish in third/4th place.
+He managed to qualify for the very first GOMTV Global Starcraft II League, but his tournament run met a quick end when he was eliminated in the first round by LiveForever.
+His opponent finished in third/fourth place.
 In late September 2010, NesTea, together with Mvp, TT, ChRh, and LosirA, founded the team IM - "Incredible Miracle".
 All of these team members were former Brood War players.

 However, in season 2 of the GOMTV Global Starcraft II League he went much further in the tournament than his previous run.
 He did not drop a single set until the final's; a record that was only broken by himself in a later season where he won the tournament without dropping a single map.
 He ended up winning season 2 by defeating Boxer (who changed his name to Marineking) 4–3.